top of page

 1. Autonomous Flight Technology

 Some drones can operate autonomously using AI algorithms that process sensor data to make real-time decisions.
+This allows them to fly predefined routes, avoid obstacles, and complete complex missions with minimal human intervention.

 2. Computer Vision & Machine Learning

 Drones equipped with AI-powered cameras can recognize objects, track movements, and analyze terrain.
+These capabilities make them ideal for tasks like surveillance, agriculture monitoring, and wildlife tracking.

 3. LiDAR (Light Detection and Ranging)